 - Eschenbach, Wolfram von.
 Parzival.

 Astonishing story, but pretty inaccessible these days.
-For a TLDR might want to read Campbell’s account (see above).
+For a TLDR you might want to read Campbell’s account (see above).

 - Fisher, Mark.
 Capitalist Realism.